esciencecenter-digital-skills/medical-image-processing/episodes/anonymization.md

 ## Solution

-We are probably de-identified.
+In most cases images like the above are de-identified.
 The image above is only an image, not a DICOM with potentially identifying metadata.
 Further we are missing the nose, therefore putting this in a reserve look-up engine online will not yield identifying results.
 On the other hand theoretically we could have an identifiable image.
-As in life there is always the edge case, and one potential edge case could be someone with a very idenfiable neck, skull bones (these will be more visible on CT) and/or ears.
-Additionally in the case of patients who have had some kind of pathology and surgery, they may still be identifiable for some.
+One potentially identifiable case could be someone with a very idenfiable neck, skull bones (these will be more visible on CT) and/or ears.
+Additionally in the case of patients who have had some kind of rare pathology and surgery, they may still be identifiable for some familiar with thier cases.

 :::::::::::::::::::::::::